JabronieMan/thanksgiving/README.md

     ingredients:
       - Ingredient 1
       - Ingredient 2
-      - ...
     ---
     ```
-    Make sure to include the `ingredients` list in the front matter for the shopping list functionality to work correctly.
-3. Below the front matter, write your recipe content using markdown, following the existing structure (e.g., `### Ingredients`, `### Instructions`).
+3. Write your recipe content below the front matter.
 4. Commit and push your changes.
-GitHub Pages will automatically rebuild the site, and your new recipe will appear on the home page and be available for the shopping list.
+The new recipe will automatically appear in the recipe drawer and the shopping list generator.

-## Interactive Shopping List

-The main page (`index.md`) now features a side drawer with a list of all available recipes.
-Each recipe has a checkbox next to it.

-*   **Select Recipes:** Check the box next to any recipe you wish to include in your shopping list.
-*   **Dynamic Update:** As you check/uncheck recipes, the shopping list in the main content area will automatically update to show all ingredients required for the selected recipes.
-*   **Ingredient Aggregation:** The shopping list will display unique ingredients from all selected recipes.

 ## Local Development (Optional)

-To preview your site locally before pushing to GitHub:
+To preview your site locally:

-1.  **Install Jekyll:** Follow the official Jekyll installation guide: [https://jekyllrb.com/docs/installation/](https://jekyllrb.com/docs/installation/)
+1.  **Install Jekyll:** Follow the official guide at [jekyllrb.com](https://jekyllrb.com/docs/installation/).
-2.  **Serve the site:** Navigate to the project root in your terminal and run:
+2.  **Serve the site:** In your terminal, run `bundle exec jekyll serve`.
-    ```bash
-    bundle exec jekyll serve
-    ```
-    This will build the site and serve it at `http://localhost:4000` (or another port if 4000 is in use).
+3. Open your browser to `http://localhost:4000`.